ArminJo/Arduino-OpenWindowAlarm/README.md

 Every 24 seconds a reading is taken of the ATtiny internal temperature sensor which has a resolution of 1 degree.
 If temperature is lower than the "old" temperature value, an **alarm is issued five minutes later** if by then the condition still holds true.<br/>
 **Detection of an open window** is indicated by a longer 20 ms blink and a short click every 24 seconds.
 **Low battery** is indicated by beeping and flashing the LED every 24 seconds.
-Only the beep (not the flash) is significantly longer than the beep for an open window detection.
+The beep and the flash are longer than for an open window detection.

 # How to make your own
 ### The parts you need: